oroinc/documentation/commerce/user_guide/products/product_attributes/create.rst

       "**Select** and **Multi-Select**","Perform the following actions:
        1. Click **+ Add** next to *Options*.
        2. Type in the option label.
-Enable the checkbox next to the default option.
+Enable the check box next to the default option.

           .. image:: /user_guide/img/products/product_attributes/ProductAttributesCreate2_1_Select2.png
              :class: with-border